candancelik/candancelik.github.io/_pages/about.md

 As a researcher, my primary interest is broadly in mathematical biology.
 More specifically, I work on modelling stochastic dynamics of intracellular events, such as gene expression.
 For further info, please check out [publications page](/publications/).

-Please contact me via the email at the bottom of this page.
+Don't hesitate to contact me via the email at the bottom of this page.